 My criticisms were qualified charges and mostly directed towards sins of omission relating to the recent past within the general charge that news reports on Sri Lankan politics ware overly “presentist” — that is, focusing on the here and now in ways that obscured the immediate historical processes moulding the here and now.
 My memorandum is reproduced below so that readers can assess it themselves,

 Standing now in 2017, let me stress that I was profoundly wrong on some issues; for instance, in stating that the LTTE had little chance of recapturing the Jaffna Peninsula.
-In fact, the Tigers came close to achieving that feat in April-May 2009 and the Army Generals Sarath Fonseka and Janaka Perera even advocated the evacuation of troops from that arena.
+In fact, the Tigers came close to achieving that feat in April-May 2000 [typo-correction here in 20018] and the Army Generals Sarath Fonseka and Janaka Perera even advocated the evacuation of troops from that arena.
 This error of judgement was a measure of my office-desk background and my ignorance of military affairs THEN.

 The greater error on my part, however, was in reading Pirapāharan and the LTTE.
 In contrast, Corcoran had resided in the Peninsula for a few weeks, met Tamil people and deciphered the Tiger philosophy and objectives.
 This is made explicit in the blurb which introduces the film SRI LANKA: TIGERS AT THE GATE: “The truth is a political solution is as impossible as a military breakthrough because for the (Tamil) Tigers it’s all or nothing — a homeland or glorious death.”
 Mark Corcoran.

 Corcoran was on the mark here (pun intended).
 Michael Roberts and the well-meaning peacenik” moderate commentators in Colombo and elsewhere were in cloud-cuckoo land.
 They had not grasped the steely-determination of the Tiger talaivar (supremo), his confidence in victory and the degree of ruthlessness with which he was proceeding to pursue his quest.